Jeet Heer

 Jeet Heer is a Canadian author, comics critic, literary critic and journalist.
 He is a national affairs correspondent for The Nation magazine and a former staff writer at The New Republic.
-The publications he has written for include The National Post, The New Yorker, The Paris Review, and Virginia Quarterly Review.
+Other publications for which he has written include the National Post, The New Yorker, The Paris Review, and the Virginia Quarterly Review.
 Heer was a member of the 2016 jury for the Scotiabank Giller Prize.
-His anthology A Comics Studies Reader, with Kent Worcester, won the 2010 Rollins Award.
-Since May 2022 he has hosted The Time of Monsters with Jeet Heer podcast, referring to a famous, if possibly distorted, quotation from Italian radical Antonio Gramsci.
+His anthology A Comics Studies Reader, with Kent Worcester, won the 2010 Rollins Book Award.
+Since May 2022, he has hosted The Time of Monsters with Jeet Heer podcast, referring to a famous, if possibly distorted, quotation from Italian Marxist Antonio Gramsci.

 Heer was born to Indian parents and was raised as a Sikh.